An original fiction by Wax.

 - Evil Overlord: Concerning Downtown.
 He's actually just a Sinister Minister under the Imperator.

-- Green-Eyed Monster: Hates the fact that he's been sent to Downtown with the garbage.
+- Green-Eyed Monster: Hates the fact that he's been sent to Downtown with the garbage while his brother gets to be leader of the Tops Police.

-- It's All About Me: He sees Downtown's people as garbage essentially, despite having been demoted to one.
+- It's All About Me: He sees Downtown's people as garbage, and doesn't care about anyone there beyond himself.

 - Manipulative Bastard: Has the Police do his bidding, though both parties being openly distrustful doesn't help him.